warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 A Keychain Address is a dedicated address that identifies a [Keychain](#keychain) in [key requests](#key-request) and [signature requests](#signature-request) and collects fees from users.

-(?)
-Should we treat it as a Warden-specific term and capitalize it?
-(?)
-Does it sound correct?

 ---

 ## Keychain Party

 A Keychain Party is an account that publishes signatures and public keys on behalf of a [Keychain](#keychain).
+It happens when the Keychain responds to a [key request](#key-request) or a [signature request](#signature-request).
 The Keychain operator can create multiple Parties, each with its own address.
-See also: [Key requests](#key-request), [Signature requests](#signature-request).

-(?)
-Does it sound correct?

 ---

 ## Keychain SDK

 The Keychain SDK is a Go SDK that abstracts the communication with [Warden Protocol Nodes](#warden-protocol-node), facilitating the development of [Keychains](#keychain).
-To learn more, see [Keychain SDK functions](/build-a-keychain/keychain-sdk-functions).
+You can find the available functions here: [Keychain SDK functions](/build-a-keychain/keychain-sdk-functions).

 ---